curl/everything-curl/libcurl/options/info.md

 There is only one bit with a defined meaning in 'flags': if `CURLOT_FLAG_ALIAS` is set, it means that that option is an "alias".
 A name provided for backwards compatibility that is nowadays rather served by an option with another name.
-If you lookup the ID for an alias, you will get the new canonical name for that option.
+If you lookup the ID for an alias, you get the new canonical name for that option.